 Where the application is successful in obtaining a declaration (formalized as an order) that the step-child is a relevant dependant child, then and only then will the Child Support Agency take into account that declaration as it is now an order.
 There must be a legal duty to provide support before the Agency will take into account this aspect.

-Are you liable for supporting your former partner after the separation?
+Are you liable for supporting your former partner after separation?

-A mother can claim for three months maintenance – 2 months before the child is born and 1 after where the mother is in employment – her reasonable medical expenses associated with the pregnancy and birth, and reasonable funeral expenses for the mother and/or child.
+A mother can claim for three months maintenance – two months before the child is born and one month after where the mother is in employment – her reasonable medical expenses associated with the pregnancy and birth, and reasonable funeral expenses for the mother and/or child.
 The medical expenses would likely include gap amounts on specialist appointments and probably also inpatient costs.
 The caveat to all this is that the amount sought is reasonable.

 So, the legalities of child support run much longer, potentially, that just the first 18 years of a child’s life.
 At the end of play, at the end of day, what is “reasonable” is an objective standard and each case is considered on its own merits.